Visit Parc des Volcans, Auvergne

 Monts du Cantal

 This range towards the south of the park (west of Saint-Flour) includes the popular Puy Mary - an impressive and popular viewpoint at an altitude of 1783 metres and a listed grand site of France that attracts 600,000 visitors each year.
-The 'Plomb du Cantal' (highest of the Cantal mountains at 1855 metres altitude) is also here, as is Puy Griou.
+The 'Plomb du Cantal' (the highest of the Cantal mountains at 1855 metres altitude) is also here, as is Puy Griou.

 Monts Dore